UnderLogic/toml-serialization/Documentation~/src/getting-started.md

 ### Level Data

-Where you need to serialize and deserialize level data.
+Where you need to serialize and deserialize level or template data.
-This could be level settings, variations, or any other data that needs to be saved and loaded.
+This could be level settings, monster variations, or any other data that needs to be saved and loaded.

 ### Human Readable & Editable